-AB 1590, as amended, Simitian.
-Service of process: unlawful detainer Criminal procedure: search or seizure hearing.
+AB 1590, Simitian.
+Criminal procedure: search or seizure hearing.

 Existing law provides with respect to a preliminary examination in a criminal case that the magistrate shall, upon motion of either party, exclude all potential and actual witnesses who have not been examined.